Unit A

 10/06/2025

-Unit A student Baris Freed nominated for RIBA ELAG Student Award 2025 for Contextual Design
+Unit A student Baris Freed wins RIBA ELAG Student Award 2025 for Contextual Design

 in connection with Unit A's investigations into Stratford Civic Centre (2024-25)